pingcap/docs/hardware-and-software-requirements.md

 ## OS and platform requirements

-In v7.5 LTS, TiDB provides multi-level support for different quality standards on the combination of operating systems and CPU architectures.
+In v7.5 LTS, TiDB ensures multi-level quality standards for various combinations of operating systems and CPU architectures.

 + For the following combinations of operating systems and CPU architectures, TiDB **provides enterprise-level production quality**, and the product features have been comprehensively and systematically verified: